Sam36502/Mad-Libs/README.md

 this will result in the following questions:
 "Enter the name of a friend" and "Enter an adjective".

+This can also be done with the preset questions: `#!presetname = !escaped question`

 ### Author
 If you're particularly proud of your creation, you can sign it with your name.
 Using the `#!author` attribute.
 When the Mad-Lib is used, it will say "by Your Name"